adhocmaster/Evolutionary-World-Simulator/games/GoldHunters/Readme.md

     3. If a robber cannot find diggers for n consequtive turns, it can become a digger.
     4. Gold in the world can be depleted and regenerated.
     5. So, if there are too much gold in the world, everyone may become a digger, and if gold is scared everyone may become a robber.
+    6. Should the agents assume other agents are rational?
+How do we model intelligence.